sindresorhus/filenamify/readme.md

 ### filenamifyPath(path, options?)

-Convert the filename in a path a valid filename and return the augmented path.
+Convert the filename in a path to a valid filename and return the augmented path.

 ```js
 import {filenamifyPath} from 'filenamify';